We provide a host of

 Currently supported output formats are:

-The CSV represents a two-dimensional matrix, containing one row for every company of every peer group.
+The CSV or XLSX represents a two-dimensional matrix, containing one row for every company of every peer group.

 Every row has two values, and there is a header row present with the following values,